To fully explore my transition from Christian fundamentalism to atheism would require an

 a coincidence that this happened more often when I was fasting.

-The original source of my doubt then, without question, was my faith.
+The original source of my doubt then, without question, was my religion, and how it didn’t

 that prayers could be answered, I would not have expected them to be.
 If it had stopped at